cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 }
 ```

-When the code is bigger you have to analyse the usage of the method to understand the context.
+When the data is bigger, the number of this kind of method is also bigger you have to analyse the usage of the method to understand the context.

-In the previous sample, the function does not return the same value depending of the context.
+In the previous sample, the function does not return the same value depending of the context (because it force to use the metadata, the XElement instead of using the real data).

+> Note : I try to use xsd.exe to generate the same C# code but there is some strange partner xml that not works correctly with xsd.
+When it works, the generated code is really hard to update.

+> in 99% our partner does not supply an xsd.
+This solution works only for xml and not for json

 Here is a version with the XmlProvider of [Fsharp.Data](http://fsharp.github.io/FSharp.Data/) :
 ```